-Financial Accounting Principles BAT4M1 Grade 12 University/College various forms of business ownership and how those statements are interpreted in making business decisions.
+Financial Accounting Principles BAT4M1 Grade 12 University/College

+This course introduces students to advanced accounting principles that will prepare them for postsecondary studies in business.
+Students will learn about financial statements for various forms of business ownership and how those statements are interpreted in making business decisions.
 This course expands students' knowledge of sources of financing, further develops accounting methods for assets, and introduces accounting for partnerships and corporations.